asorbini/ros2_avt_camera_drivers/README.md

-# ROS 2 drivers for Allied Vision Technologies cameras
+# ROS 2 drivers for cameras by Allied Vision Technologies

 This repo contains a ROS2 driver for cameras manufactured by [Allied Vision Technologies](https://www.alliedvision.com).